pyroscope/rtorrent-ps/docs/RtorrentExtended.md

 ### ui.current_view= (merged into 0.9.7+)

-Returns the currently selected view, the official release only has a setter.
+Returns the currently selected view, the vanilla 0.9.6 release only has a setter.

-Needed if you want to use ``-`` as a view name in ``rtcontrol``.
+Needed if you want to use a hyphen ``-`` as a view name in ``rtcontrol`` to refer to the currently shown view.
+An example for that is passing ``-M-`` as an option, which performs in-place filtering of the current view via ``rtcontrol``.

+Another use-case for this command is if you want to rotate through a set of views via XMLRPC.

 ### log.messages=«path»